TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

     - Unacceptable memory and processing performance.
 2. With each command, store a snapshot of the cosmos's entire [significant](cosmos#significant) state.
 Additionally, store only the bytes of the new value for redoing, as undoing is already possible thanks to the snapshot.
 [Reinfer](reinference) on undo.
     - Slightly less determinism.
-        - If the author has done undo and then redo, their further actions and recordings might result in a different cosmos than if they would stay on the current change.
+        - If the author has done undo and then redo, their further actions and recordings might result in a different cosmos than if they would have stayed on the current change.
     - Unacceptable memory and processing performance.
 3. (Chosen approach) **With each command, store the bytes of both the new and the old value.
 If part of sensitive common state, or if part of a synchronized component, [reinfer](reinference).**
     - Even less determinism, but the problem is solvable or tolerable equally well as in 2.
-        - If the author has jumped once 10 commands back, their further actions and recordings might result in a different cosmos than if they would, for example, just repeat undo ten times.
+        - If the author has jumped once 10 commands back, their further actions and recordings might result in a different cosmos than if they would have just repeated undo ten times.
         - Solved if both redos and undos are reinferred completely.
     - Memory and processing performance is ok.
     - If we accidentally forget to reinfer something, some state might be corrupted and even result in a crash.